 A BREAKTHROUGH IN NITRIC OXIDE DELIVERY

-Nitric Oxide has incredible health benefits.
+Nitric oxide has incredible health benefits.
 It can literally save lives and prevent disease if we can get enough of it into our system.

 Americans are generally nitric oxide deficient, and the amount we get in an average diet is far below the levels needed to cause any toxicity harm, so there is always room to improve.
 Nitrate from our diet is broken down into nitrite and nitric oxide, but the environment in the body must be just right to allow this process to occur.
 We need the healthy bacteria at the back of our tongue as well as an appropriate stomach pH level to allow for the breakdown of nitrate.

 People in their 20s generally have no problem producing nitrate, but natural production tends to decrease the older we get.
-So individuals who are 40 years or older should enhancement their diets with nitric oxide supplements, or at least be sure to include nitrate-rich foods to ensure they are consuming appropriate levels.
+So individuals who are 40 years or older, should enhance their diets with nitric oxide supplements, or at least be sure to include nitrate-rich foods to ensure they are consuming appropriate levels.
 As we maintain sufficient levels of nitric oxide in our bodies, we have better vasodilation, blood flow, and cellular function.

 WHAT IS NITRIC OXIDE?

-Nitric Oxide is the master hormone of the body and controls many of the body’s functions, especially circulation and the delivery of oxygen and nutrients to our cells.
+Nitric oxide is the master hormone of the body and controls many of the body’s functions, especially circulation and the delivery of oxygen and nutrients to our cells.